DanZinagri/NicheD20/docs/Classes/Martial/Fighter/index.md

 ## Armed Expertise

 At 4th level, the fighter may treat his base attack bonus as 1 higher for the purposes of feats he may qualify for.
 This bonus increases by 1 at 5th level and every 5 levels thereafter.

+In addition the Fighter gains Quick Draw (Martial) as a bonus feat if he did not already possess it.
+If the Fighter already would have Quick Draw he instead gains a different martial feat of he choice he would qualify for.
 ## Weapon Training

 Starting at 5th level, a fighter selects one of the following keywords: Blade, Dueling, Hammer, Spear, Axe, Bow, Flail, Throwing, Trigger, Polearm, Monastic, Shield, or Sling.